Sabdullahi/Sulekha/README.md

-I love drinkning warm water in the morning
+I love drinkning warm water in the morning.
-Sulekha likes to finish asignments on time
+I like to finish asignments on time.]
-Sulekha loves to finish assignments one time
+Computer is fun, and I like work on computer all the time, but it is not good for eyes.